apioo/psx-sql/README.md

 The SQL library helps to manage data from relational databases.
 It is designed to use raw SQL queries and to build nested results.
 It has a simple table concept where a table class represents a table on your database.
-You can simply add custom methods to a table class which can use complex SQL queries.
+You can simply add custom methods to a table class which can issue complex SQL queries.

 ## Basic usage

 The following are basic examples how you can work with a table class